Last Updated on 17 February, 2021 by Veronica

 Lucille Hamons was born in 1915 and died in 2000.
 She owned this service station and ran it for almost 60 years.
 The establishment became so well known on Route 66 that it became known directly as Lucille’s.

-She became well known for her kindness and good treatment to tourists, so much so that they ended up calling her “The mother of the mother road”.
-In 1997 it was registered as a national historic site and in 1999 it received the Oklahoma Route 66 Hall of Fame Award.
+She became well known for her kindness and good treatment to tourists, so much so that they ended up calling her “The mother of the mother road.”

 12. Big Texas Ranch in Amarillo (and take a 72-ounce steak with everything so you don’t have to pay)

-Mandatory stop if you travel on Route 66!
+Mandatory stop when you travel on Route 66!

 13. Cadillac Ranch in Amarillo (and paint a car with colored spray)